-Mobility trends: Over the course of the reporting period, 1,220 individuals were observed at FMPs daily, on average.
-This represents a six per cent increase when compared to the previous month, during which 1,154 individuals had been observed daily.
-This trend may be explained by the rapid re-integration of individuals to the new normal since the lockdown/movement restriction were lifted by the Federal Government of Nigeria.
+Mobility trends: Over the course of the reporting period, 1,351 individuals were observed at FMPs daily, on average.
+This represents an 11 per cent increase when compared to the previous month, during which 1,220 individuals had been observed daily.
+This trend may be explained by the fact that the rainy season (during which heavy rainfalls and flooding made it more difficult to travel) is coming to an end leading to increased travel.

-Types of flows: All observed travellers were conducting a transboundary movement (29% were entering the country, while 71% were leaving the country).
+Types of flows: All observed travellers were conducting a trans-boundary movement (29% were entering the country, while 71% were leaving the country), similarly to the previous month.

-Departure/Origin and destination: During the month of August 2020, the main cities from which recorded individuals travelled from were Maradi (40%), Zinder (27%) and Tahoua (25%) in Niger.
-Travellers were primarily headed to Zinder (45%), Maradi (35%), Diffa (8%) and Tahoua (8%) in Niger.
-The main modes of transportation were car (55%), bus (40%%), motorbike (2%) and on foot (1%).
+Departure/Origin and destination: During the month of September 2020, the main cities from which recorded individuals travelled from (inflow) were Maradi (38%), Zinder (29%) and Tahoua (24%) in Niger.
+Travellers from Nigeria (outflow) were primarily headed to Zinder (42%), Maradi (36%), Tahoua (9%) and Diffa (8%) in Niger.
+The main modes of transportation were car (58%), bus (37%), foot (2%) and motorbike (1%).

-Traveller profiles: 66 per cent of travellers were adult men, while 19 per cent were adult women and 15 per cent were children.
+Traveller profiles: 63 per cent of travellers were adult men, while 19 per cent were adult women and 18 per cent were children (8 per cent female children, 10 per cent male children).

-The depiction and use of boundaries, geographic names, and related data shown on maps and included in this report are not warranted to be error free nor do they imply judament on the legal status of any territory, or any endorsement or acceptance of such boundaries by IOM.
+The depiction and use of boundaries, geographic names, and related data shown on maps and included in this report are not warranted to be error free nor do they imply judgment on the legal status of any territory, or any endorsement or acceptance of such boundaries by IOM.